How Our Hydroponics Program Works

 A Green Our Planet Hydroponic Coordinator will provide three, hour-long training workshops to teachers and students at each school so that they can learn to set up and maintain their hydroponic systems.
 The Hydroponic Coordinator will also assist with solving any issues a school may have with its system.
 The coordinator will provide additional mentoring for schools participating in the hydroponic gardening program as needed.

-The K-5 STEM curriculum provides lessons in different aspects of hydroponics for every grade level.
+Green Our Planet's K-5 Hydroponic STEM Curriculum provides lessons in different aspects of hydroponics for every grade level.

 A hydroponic manual including basic hydroponic operating information, answers to many frequently asked questions, and links to a variety of helpful resources.

-A series of how-to-videos created by Green Our Planet will help guide teachers through the process of hydroponic farming.
+A series of how-to-videos created by Green Our Planet and housed in our Virtual Academy will help guide teachers through the process of hydroponic farming.
 These include troubleshooting videos to help solve any problems that may arise.